Chilean Bombshell Daniella Chavez Flaunts Her Perfect Booty In Thong Bikini While Sunning On The Beach

-Chilean bombshell Daniella Chavez has been keeping busy with dancing and singing projects lately.
-She keeps her 12.7 million Instagram followers abreast of her busy career with frequent posts, but even with her busy schedule, she still finds time to share an occasional snapshot of her wearing a skimpy outfit.
+Chilean bombshell Daniella Chavez has been busy with dancing and singing projects lately.
+She keeps her 12.7 million Instagram followers abreast of her career with frequent posts, but even with her packed schedule, she still finds time to share an occasional snapshot of herself in a skimpy outfit.
 Her latest update on the photo-sharing site showed her looking smoking hot as she flaunted her perfect booty while wearing a thong bikini.

 The geotag for the post said that the beauty happened to be in the Bahamas when the picture was taken.
 She sat on white sands with the shore just a few feet in front of her.
 Shades of blue and turquoise blended together to create a gorgeous scene, but this image was all about Daniella — and, more specifically, her bottom.

-Not much could be seen of the stunner’s pink bikini as the camera captured her from behind as she faced the ocean.
-She sat on one hip and leaned on her hands, which were one the her left side of her body.
-The twist gave her fans a nice look at her slender waist, but the focal point of this snap was her sandy derrière.
-The bright pink strings of the swimsuit on her bronze skin drew the eye to the small of her back, where two dimples above her cheeks could be seen.
-Her bare back and shoulders were also prominent in the snap.
+Not much could be seen of the stunner’s pink bikini as the camera captured her from behind while she faced the ocean.
+She sat on one hip and leaned on her hands, which were placed to the left side of her body.
+The twisted position gave her fans a nice look at her slender waist, but the focal point of this snap was her sandy derrière.
+The bright pink straps of the swimsuit on her bronze skin drew the eye to the small of her back, where two dimples above her cheeks could be seen.
+Her bare back and shoulders were also prominent in the image.

 Daniella’s blond hair fell straight down her back.
-She tilted her face toward the sun and closed her eyes, giving her fans a look at the shimmery bronze eye shadow she was wearing.
-Her makeup also included thick lashes and blush on the apples of her cheeks.
+She tilted her face toward the sun and closed her eyes, giving her followers a look at the shimmery bronze eyeshadow she was wearing.
+Her makeup application also included thick lashes and blush on the apples of her cheeks.
 She wore a deep rose color on her lips and a pale pink polish on her nails.

 The caption was written in Spanish, and a translation from Google Translate revealed that she thanked her followers for their support.